What’s the best way to diversify your investments?

 If there’s one thing that we’ve learned from more than 60 years of Nobel prize winning research on portfolio construction, it’s that diversifying your investments is a good idea.

-Having a diversified portfolio not only reduces risk, but improves your expected returns.
+Having a diversified international investment portfolio not only reduces risk, but improves your expected returns.

 What’s more, it gives you a smoother ride towards your investment goals.

 Failing to diversify, on the other hand, exposes you to concentration risk, and by creating a bumpier investment experience, makes you prone to second-guess your investment decisions.

 This in turn causes unnecessary costs, lower returns and increased anxiety.